Analysis | How long can Republicans keep helping Trump delegitimize the election?

 In the next few weeks, all states will certify their results, a process done after local election officials carefully canvass them to check for errors and the state’s top election official signs off on them.
 That certification is the step in the American electoral process that makes the results official.

 In mid-December, electors will meet and vote on the results.
 Could there be electors who change their vote against which candidate won their state?
 Yes.
-But states can punish them for it, and it would be extraordinary for some 40 electors, which Trump will probably need, to revolt to help him win.
+But states can punish them for it, and it would be extraordinary for 40 electors, which Trump will probably need, to revolt to help him win.

-Senate Majority Leader Mitch McConnell (R-Ky.) has suggested that this December electoral college vote could be the moment he accepts that Biden won.
+Senate Majority Leader Mitch McConnell (R-Ky.) has suggested that this December’s electoral college vote could be the moment he accepts that Biden won.

 But there’s one more date looming in the minds of Republicans who have not yet publicly accepted the results: The Jan.
 5 Senate runoffs in Georgia.
 They will determine which party controls the majority in the Senate and thus whether Democrats have a governing majority in Washington next year.

-Note: This post has been updated with the latest senators to support intelligence briefings for Biden.